 Despite the rising app usage, SNCF’s customer support team was still dealing with a deluge of support tickets.
 After taking a closer look at these support requests, SNCF noticed that a sizeable number of them were related to the app.
 Some passengers felt lost within the app, resulting in them uninstalling it.
 There was nothing in place to show users how to use all of the app’s great features.

-Another issue was that impatient passengers increasingly expected rail companies to respond to their requests right away.
-If that wasn’t the case, the passengers weren’t happy.
+Another issue was that impatient passengers increasingly expected responses to their requests right away.
 When using SNCF’s app to contact support, long response times often led to passengers uninstalling the app.

 SNCF picked up on this trend and decided to take action.
 However, adding more support staff to deal with around-the-clock requests is costly.
 So, they started exploring ways that they could reduce the load on their support agents while also offering instant, 24/7 service.